Wareham Gatemen: Two more titles highlight the 2010s

 The 2012 Gatemen won only seven of their 22 home games, but finished second in the West Division.
 The team starred CCBL Hall of Fame slugger Tyler Horan, a Middleborough, Massachusetts native who crushed 16 homers in the regular season, tying the CCBL wood bat record, and took home the league's Outstanding New England Player Award.
 In the postseason, Wareham swept Falmouth in the first round, then swept Bourne in the West Division final.
 In the championship, the Gatemen met Y-D in a rematch of the 2006 title series.
 The Gatemen took Game 1 in Yarmouth by a score of 5–4 on a go-ahead ninth inning home run by catcher Tyler Ross.
 Y-D pitching shut down Wareham's attack in Game 2 at Spillane Field, and the Red Sox emerged with a 5–1 win to even the series.
 The decisive Game 3 at Y-D was an all-time classic.
 The Red Sox looked to be closing in on a championship, leading 5–2 as the game moved to the final frame, but CCBL Hall of Famer Kyle Schwarber had other ideas.
 Schwarber smashed a homer in the ninth and the Gatemen pushed across two more to tie the game.
 With the Red Sox crowd in stunned disbelief, Schwarber came up again in the tenth and belted a two-run dinger as Wareham struck for three more runs to go ahead, 8–5.
 Y-D managed a solo homer in the bottom of the tenth to make it 8–6, but Wareham held on to claim the crown with Schwarber taking home playoff MVP honors.

 Clem Spillane Field hosted the CCBL All-Star Game festivities in 2015, and the hosts took home top honors as Gatemen Logan Sowers was home run derby champ, and hurler Ian Hamilton was named West Division co-MVP in the West's tight 1–0 loss.
 Wareham boasted the league's batting champ in three consecutive years from 2015 to 2017.
-Andrew Calica's lofty .425 mark in 2015 is among the tops in league history.
+CCBL Hall of Famer Andrew Calica's lofty .425 mark in 2015 is among the tops in league history.
 Cole Freeman took the crown in 2016, and Tanner Dodson in 2017.